Corrie Dick: Norman&Corrie

-Corrie teamed up with fellow Scot, saxophonist Norman Willmore to form Norman&Corrie. in Shetland where they are learning ancient melodies from tradition bearers and reimagining them in an instrumentation of drum kit, saxophone, electronics and the electronic foot pedals of an organ.
+Dickteamed up with fellow Scot, saxophonist Norman Willmore to form Norman&Corrie. in Shetland where they are learning ancient melodies from tradition bearers and reimagining them in an instrumentation of drum kit, saxophone, electronics and the electronic foot pedals of an organ.

 Sun Swells

-Corrie's own ensemble often billed simply as Corrie Dick performs a style Corrie has dubbed "Outsider Jazz" toured in the UK in 2023 and 2024.
+Dick's own ensemble often billed simply as Corrie Dick performs a style Corrie has dubbed "Outsider Jazz" toured in the UK in 2023 and 2024.
 The lineup changes frequently with band members including Rob Luft (guitar), Laura Jurd (trumpet), Elina Duni (vocals), Elliot Galvin (piano), Tom Herbert (bass), Calum Gourlay (bass), Midori Jaeger (cello, vocals) and Huw Warren (piano).